mgtascu/solution/README.md

 The GitHub status checks are easy to install through the UI and for the purpose of this exercise I did so.
 However, there is are ways to automatically set them up, by making use of the graphql calls to the github's api, or by using terraform's github provider

-_Note: to run the solution as smoothly as possible, the configurabillity of the execution is reduced considerably, aiming to lessen the data needed._
+_Note: to run the solution as smoothly as possible, the configurability of the execution is reduced considerably, aiming to lessen the data needed._

 # Prerequisites
 Assuming there is an AWS account available, here is a list of requirements to run the solution.